 Here are some of the key pros and cons of Amazon Lending you should consider.

 - Convenient.
 The loans offered are available through the portal that sellers already use to manage their business.

 - Low Rates.
-Their rates are reported to be highly competitive with rival online lenders.
+Amazon Lending rates are reported to be highly competitive with rival online lenders.